Newton Upper Falls: Historic landmarks

+History

 Newton's first mill on the Charles River was built in 1688 in Upper Falls.
 Over the next 150 years, the water power available at Upper Falls led to the village's steady growth as many more mills were built along that stretch of the river.
 By 1850 the village had 1300 inhabitants which was 25% of the entire population of Newton.

-Newton Upper Falls is home to the Hemlock Gorge and Echo Bridge, a large aqueduct turned pedestrian walkway over the Charles River.
-It is said to be the only village that has retained its original name from when the area was founded in the 17th century.
-It has over 150 homes on the historic register despite its small area.

-In 1909, a Roman Catholic church called Mary Immaculate of Lourdes opened in Upper Falls.
+In 1909, a Roman Catholic church called Mary Immaculate of Lourdes Church (Newton, Massachusetts) opened in Upper Falls.